China threat theory: History

 Historically, there have been many versions of the "China threat theory," which currently revolves around opposition to the People's Republic of China, governed by the CCP.
 However, because the state-owned economy led by the CCP is an integral part of China's contemporary economy and is intertwined with the livelihoods of many people, the perspectives of "anti-communism" and "anti-China" may partially coincide.

 Beginning in the mid-1990s, the Chinese term 中国威胁论 (Zhongguo Weixielun, "China threat theory") became the more prevalent in Chinese discourse to describe perceived baseless or racist foreign fears instead of the previously more prevalent term Huangguo Lun ("Yellow Peril").
 Usage of Zhongguo Weixielun became increasingly common in Chinese media after 2000.

-According to Western world, China, under the general secretaryship of Xi Jinping, has demonstrated significant ambition, especially concerning the Taiwan issue and the South China Sea dispute.
+According to Western world, China, under the general secretaryship of Xi Jinping, has demonstrated significant ambition, especially concerning the Status of Taiwan and the South China Sea dispute.
 China's stance is becoming increasingly firm, prompting the Western world, led by the U.S., to address the threat posed by China.
 Consequently, the risk of a regional military conflict has significantly increased.